 Also, note that some people will sunbathe naked at Praia da Ursa.
 So, don’t be shocked if you see people without swimwear 😉 And remember sunscreen to protect yourself from the sun!

-Other beaches nearby Praia da Ursa
+Other beaches near Praia da Ursa

 There are many more Sintra beaches to discover nearby!
 From Praia da Ursa, you can hike, for example, to the picturesque Praia do Cavalo and Praia da Adraga.
 Both beaches are more accessible by car, and no hiking is involved.